 How do I keep my rates low?

 In recent years, builder’s risk insurance costs have gone up, in part due to rising rates of theft, vandalism, and fire damage.
-Nearly one-third of all damages on sites are non-weather-related.
-That means they’re often preventable with the right security precautions.
+However, non-weather-related damages are often preventable with the right security precautions.

 In general, high premiums are the result of increased risk–and each time you file a claim, your rate will increase.